new-programmer-tech/React-All-Concept/README.md

 - Branch ROUTES :- Topics Covered :-

   1. import { Outlet } from "react-router-dom"
-  2. All concept of routing
+  2. All concepts of routing

 - Branch ContextAPI:-

-  1. Redux
+  1. Redux:- used in state management, pass data in an organized way.
-  2. context api
+  2. context API